JetBrains/intellij-sdk-docs/topics/reference_guide/frameworks_and_external_apis/xml_dom_api.md

 #### Highlighting Annotations

 The DOM supports error checking and highlighting.
-It's based on annotations which you add to the DOM element in a special place (don't confuse these annotations with the ones of Java 5 — they are very different).
+It's based on annotations which you add to the DOM element in a special place (don't confuse these annotations with the ones of Java 5 - they are very different).
 You need to implement the [`DomElementAnnotator`](upsource:///xml/dom-openapi/src/com/intellij/util/xml/highlighting/DomElementsAnnotator.java) interface, and override `DomFileDescription.createAnnotator()` method, and create this annotator there.
-In `DomElementsAnnotator.annotate(DomElement element, DomElementsProblemsHolder annotator)` you should report about all errors and warnings in the element's sub-tree to the annotator (`DomElementsProblemsHolder.createProblem()`).
+In `DomElementsAnnotator.annotate(DomElement element, DomElementsProblemsHolder annotator)` you should report about all errors and warnings in the element's subtree to the annotator (`DomElementsProblemsHolder.createProblem()`).
 You should return this annotator in the corresponding virtual method of the `DomFileDescription`.

 #### Automatic Highlighting (BasicDomElementsInspection)